asmith1801/Restro-cafe-Frontend/README.md

-# This is an e-commerce
+# This is an e-commerce app that allows customers to engage in a digital menu when ordering at a restaurant.

 This project was bootstrapped with [live Frontend Demo: https://restro-cafe-frontend.queens-essennce.repl.co/ ]